-Sullivan University Scholarship for the Salvation Army's Center of Hope Culinary Training Program
+Alva Ray Sullivan Scholarship for the Salvation Army's Center of Hope Culinary Training Program

-Application Procedure: The Center of Hope's director and chef instructor will select three finalists from past Center of Hope culinary program graduates.
-Final selection will be determined by a committee of four to include: two Center of Hope representatives and two Sullivan University representatives.
+Application Procedure: Three finalists will be selected from past graduates of the Salvation Army Center of Hope Culinary Training Program.
+Final selection of the scholarship recipient will be determined by a committee of four to include: two Salvation Army representatives and two Sullivan University representatives.

-Basis for Selection: Must have successfully complete the Center of Hope Culinary Program, have a high school diploma or GED, pass the Sullivan University entrance exam, submit three letters of recommendation, and have nine months of acceptable work record documented by the employer (preferably foodservice experience).
+Basis for Selection: Must have successfully complete the Center of Hope Culinary Program, have a high school diploma or GED, pass the Sullivan University entrance exam, submit three letters of recommendation, and have six months of acceptable work record documented by the employer (preferably foodservice experience).